musja007/scikit-learn-cheat-sheet/README.md

 ### [ColumnTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html#sklearn.compose.ColumnTransformer)

-Applies spesific transformations to the subset of columns in the data.
+Applies specific transformations to the subset of columns in the data.

 ```
 from sklearn.compose import ColumnTransformer